LaMonte Wade Jr Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in the league.
+- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have the 18th-ranked team ERA among all MLB pitching staffs (4.41).
+- The Diamondbacks have the 22nd-ranked team ERA among all MLB pitching staffs (4.47).

-- Davies gets the start for the Diamondbacks, his eighth of the season.
-He is 1-3 with a 7.11 ERA and 28 strikeouts in 31 2/3 innings pitched.
+- Kelly will aim to claim his 10th win when he makes the start for the Diamondbacks, his 16th of the season.
+He is 9-3 with a 3.10 ERA and 96 strikeouts through 90 2/3 innings pitched.

-- In his last appearance on Sunday, the right-hander threw 3 2/3 innings against the Cleveland Guardians, allowing eight earned runs while surrendering nine hits.
+- His most recent appearance was on Tuesday against the Milwaukee Brewers, when the right-hander threw seven innings, surrendering one earned run while giving up three hits.

-- The 30-year-old has amassed an ERA of 7.11, with 8 strikeouts per nine innings, in seven games this season.
-Opponents are batting .311 against him.

 © 2023 Data Skrive.
 All rights reserved.